Well-tended vines on the slopes of the valley, views from the Gibbston River Trail, wine tasting and great food.

 The trail features many opportunities to stop and enjoy the spectacular scenery of the Kawarau Gorge.
 Do bring a picnic and enjoy the many picnic spots along the way (tip - when you see the sign marked "Picnic Area' do yourself a favour and follow the trail - it's only about 20 paces on foot the little detour is so worth it!)

-At Waitiri Creek, stop in for a breather and a taste of their finest wines and meals.
+At Waitiri Creek, stop in for a breather and a taste of their finest wines.

 Across the State Highway, make an afternoon of it at the Gibbston Tavern, a real central Otago treasure.

 Take your time in Gibbston - order a delicious picnic hamper packed with freshly-baked baguettes, cheeses and antipasto from Gibbston Valley Cheeses and find a shady spot for your picnic or enjoy an afternoon at the award-winning Gibbston Valley Winery Restaurant, plus there is a great gift store and bike hire centre now located at the Winery.

 For wine enthusiasts, it doesn’t get any better than a guided tour through the Gibbston Valley Wine Caves.
 These unique caves have been blasted out of the solid schist of the mountains, to create an ideal natural environment to mature award-winning wines.